nk-gears/author-quotes-git-demo/README.md

 ```

+2. How to commit a file ?

-2. How to push a file ?
+3. How to push a file ?

 You cannot push a file to Remote without committing to Local Repo